otago-polytechnic-bit-courses/ID623001-introductory-game-development/lecture-notes/04-instantiate-design-patterns-audio.md

 ## Strategy Pattern

-The **Strategy Pattern** is a design pattern that defines a family of algorithms, encapsulates each algorithm, and makes the algorithms interchangeable within that family.
+The **Strategy Pattern** is a design pattern that defines a family of algorithms, encapsulates each algorithm and makes the algorithms interchangeable within that family.

 ---